If you want to transfer money to your US bank account, but not sure how, you've come to the right place. In this guide, we'll show you the answer.

 - Direct / Bank debits

-Different methods of making payments may require different bank routing numbers, and, just like if you put the wrong zip code on a letter, your transfer might even fail if you use the wrong one.
-This guide will explain the differences between them all.
+Different types of payments may require different bank routing numbers, and, just like if you put the wrong zip code on a letter, your transfer might even fail if you use the wrong one.

 However, you’ll want to keep in mind that the numbers discussed in this article refer to your bank, not to you personally.
 Just like 5 digit zip codes, these 9-digit routing numbers aren’t unique to you.